ropensci/rnaturalearth/README.md

 An R package to hold and facilitate interaction with [Natural Earth](https://www.naturalearthdata.com/) map data.

-### Provides :
+This package provides :

-1.  access to a pre-downloaded subset of Natural Earth v4.1.0 (March 2018) vector data commonly used in world mapping
+-   access to a pre-downloaded subset of Natural Earth v4.1.0 (March 2018) vector data commonly used in world mapping

-2.  easy subsetting by countries and regions
+-   easy subsetting by countries and regions

-3.  functions to download other Natural Earth vector and raster data
+-   functions to download other Natural Earth vector and raster data

-4.  a simple, reproducible and sustainable workflow from Natural Earth data to rnaturalearth enabling updating as new versions become available
+-   a simple, reproducible and sustainable workflow from Natural Earth data to rnaturalearth enabling updating as new versions become available

-5.  clarification of differences in world maps classified by countries, sovereign states and map units
+-   clarification of differences in world maps classified by countries, sovereign states and map units

-6.  consistency with Natural Earth naming conventions so that rnaturalearth users can use Natural Earth documentation
+-   consistency with Natural Earth naming conventions so that rnaturalearth users can use Natural Earth documentation

-7.  data in ‘sf’ or ‘sp’ formats
+-   data in ‘sf’ or ‘sp’ formats

 The [Natural Earth](https://www.naturalearthdata.com/) website structures vector data by scale, category and type.
 These determine the filenames of downloads. rnaturalearth uses this structure to facilitate download (like an API).

-### Install rnaturalearth
+s## Install rnaturalearth

 Install from CRAN :